UseAlloy/.github/.github/PULL_REQUEST_TEMPLATE.md

 What automated tests do we have around this change?

 - If it is new code, are all parts tested?
-- If changing existing code, did you ahve to update any tests?
+- If changing existing code, did you have to update any tests?
 - If changing existing code, did you add tests to cover the change?

 Also, if you are touching old code, did you add additional tests, cause additional tests makes everyone happy!